vanishgg/skids/README.md

 # skids
-a list of people who skidded vanish shit (open src shit)
+a list of people who skidded vanish shit (open src shit, old and new)

 --
 # gigabyte ~ 1